Graduate Degree Programs

 Find the Program, Location, and Delivery Method Right for You

 The College of Architecture, Arts, and Design offers a variety of graduate degree programs in Blacksburg, Richmond, the greater Washington, D.C., metro area, and online.
 Many of our programs are designed with working professionals in mind, while our full-residency options offer intensive study and research with our world-renowned faculty.

 This program offers the opportunity for advanced study and research in specialized areas related to building design, construction, and operations over a broad range of scales, providing the basis for diverse career paths and/or entry into a Ph.D.-level program.
 Students will develop their own programs of study in cooperation with appropriate faculty and consideration of the courses and facilities available.
-The available research concentrations are building science, interior design, and urban design.
+The available research concentrations are architecture history and theory, building science, interior design, and urban design.

 This program is a terminal degree program that prepares students to use digital and new media technologies to create, present, communicate, and shape information and imagery.
 It addresses emerging trends in science and research arenas, art and design, and industrial/commercial contexts.
 The program is cross-disciplinary and inter-media, designed to work with individual students on an individual basis.
 Students have the opportunity to develop original work in 3D animation, video, motion graphics, digital imaging, interactive multi-media design, creative coding, web design, sound and imaging, spatial interactivity, and installation.

 Master of Fine Art in Theatre